rust-lang/keyword-generics-initiative/evaluation/effects-in-rust.md

 # Effects in Rust

-Rust has a number of built-in effects already.
-In this section we cover what those effects are, how they're in use today, touch on some of the pain-points experienced by them.
+Rust has a number of built-ins which sure look a lot like effects.
+In this section we cover what those are, how they're in use today, touch on some of the pain-points experienced by them.

-## Effect Kinds
+## What do we mean by "effect" in this section?

-Rust has roughly two kinds of effects:
+For the purpose of this section we're considering effects in the broadest terms:

-- Effects which apply to functions and scopes, such as `async fn` which are reified as traits or types such as `impl Iterator`.
+"Any built-in language mechanism which triggers a bifurcation of the design space".
+This means: anything which causes you to create a parallel, alternate copy of the same things is considered an effect in this space.

-- Effects which apply to data types, encoded as auto-traits.
-For example: the `Send` trait which is used for the thread-safety effect.
+This is probably not the definition we'll want to use in other sections, since effects should probably only ever apply to functions.
+In this section we're going to use "effect" as a catch-all term for "things that sure seem effect-y".

-Because in Rust functions can be passed around as types, it means that effects which apply to types also apply to functions since functions in Rust _are_ types (e.g.  `impl FnMut`).
+When discussion effects we'll differentiate between:

-## Sized trait
+- **Scoped Effects**: which are effects which apply to functions and scopes, such as `async fn` which are reified as traits or types such as `impl Iterator`.

-idk what this even is lol.
-The "dynamic dispatch" effect?
-Probably more than that.
+- **Data-Type Effects**: which are Effects which apply to data types, encoded as auto-traits.
+For example: the `Send` auto-trait is automatically implemented on structs as long as its contained types are `Send`, and marks it as "thread-safe".